-ZVECAN, Kosovo – NATO-led peacekeepers on Friday exchanged fire with angry Serb protesters seeking to prevent international troops from removing roadblocks in Kosovo's tense north, leaving four rioters and two alliance soldiers wounded.
+ZVECAN, Kosovo – NATO-led peacekeepers on Friday confronted angry Serb protesters seeking to prevent international troops from removing their roadblocks in the tense north of Kosovo, with at least four rioters and one alliance soldier injured.

-The latest incident took place near the town of Zvecan, where NATO-led troops blocked a bridge with armored vehicles and barbed wire as they moved to remove a roadblock.
+The latest incident took place near the town of Zvecan, where NATO troops blocked a bridge with armored vehicles and barbed wire as they moved to remove a roadblock.
 Serbs started throwing rocks at NATO troops, and witness said troops responded by firing rubber bullets.

 "KFOR condemns this act of violence," Nowitzky said.
 "KFOR will not allow the situation to escalate and will use a proportional level of force necessary to maintain a safe and secure environment."

 KFOR said in a statement that it started removing the roadblocks to "improve freedom of movement" for both its troops and the citizens.
 The statement said that the troops set up numerous temporary check points and secured areas for safety reasons.

 Kosovo Serbs have vowed never to allow Kosovo's authorities to impose their rule in the north.
 Last year's tensions led to clashes that left dozens of NATO peacekeepers injured and slowed down Serbia's bid to move closer to European Union membership.